rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/readme.md

 * it preserves the tree order
 * it preserves the child order

-Note that the level-order rule **does require an order of execution**.
+Note that the level-order rule **requires an order of execution**:
-Because of that, one must define a default order of execution:

-By default, and beginning with the root of the corresponding tree, the rule must be applied in the order in which the nodes will be appended to the level-order trace.
-This order of execution may be loosely described as **overall in child order**.
+* By default, and beginning with the root of the corresponding tree, the rule must be applied in the order in which the nodes will be appended to the level-order trace.
+This order of execution may be loosely described as **(overall) in child order**.